 - Refrain from representing HCANZA on global issues from a partisan political perspective.
 These may include but are not limited to marketing, public opinion and commentary or professional presentations, HCANZA Blogs, Members Facebook Page, emails between members and other professionals, patients and clients.

-- Maintain the privacy of other members of the organization, including but not limited to individual contact details unless express permission has been given to share that information.
+- Maintain the privacy of other members of the organisation, including but not limited to individual contact details unless express permission has been given to share that information.

 - Honour intellectual property rights in the work of others.
 Where permission is given for use, ensure acknowledgement of the ownership of the material.